MicrosoftDocs/windows-ai-docs/docs/winml-api.md

 ms.localizationpriority: medium
 ---

-# Windows ML Core Concepts
+# Integrate a model into your app with Windows ML

 The basic building blocks for Windows ML are: